Volumes of Polytopes Without Triangulations: Vertex 4-Polytopes

-We now seek to define 4-polytopes in terms of cyclic lists, as we would then expect a useful $F_{ijkl}$-calculus to be obtained thereafter.
-The key observation in this regard is to view 4-polytopes as a set of 3-polytopes---one for each hyper-face---``glued-together'' along their two-dimensional faces in such a way as to make the ``boundary of the boundary'' of the polytope vanish.\\ As usual, we suppose we have a set $S=\{1, ..., N\}$ of $N$ distinct elements $Z_1^{\alpha}, ..., Z_N^{\alpha}\in \mathbb{CP}^4$, defining $N$ distinct 3-planes (linearly embedded $\mathbb{CP}^3$'s) in the dual space, and we refer to $S$ as the set of boundaries.
-The intersection of any two distinct 3-planes determines a 2-plane (linearly embedded $\mathbb{CP}^2$), the intersection of any three distinct 3-planes determines a (complex projective) line denoted by $i\cap j\cap k$, and the intersection of any four distinct 3-planes determines a point denoted by $\{i,j,k,l\}$ and called a vertex.
-An oriented edge is now of the form $[i(jkl)m]$ and denotes the abstract instructions $\{i,j,k,l\}\rightarrow \{j,k,l,m\}$, meaning to go from the vertex $\{i,j,k,l\}$ to the vertex $\{j,k,l,m\}$ along the line defined by the intersection of the three 3-planes labelled by the three labels common to the two vertices.\\ We now say that an abstract listed 4-polytope $P$ is determined by $N^2$ cyclic lists $\{l_{ij}=(k_{ij1}, ..., k_{ijn_{ij}})\}$ where each $k_{ijl}\in S$ and $n_{ij}$ is the length of the list $l_{ij}$.
+We now seek to define 4-polytopes in terms of cyclic lists, as we would then expect a useful vertex calculus to be obtained thereafter.
+The key observation in this regard is to view 4-polytopes as a set of 3-polytopes---one for each hyper-face---``glued-together'' along their two-dimensional faces in such a way as to make the ``boundary of the boundary'' of the polytope vanish.\\ As usual, we suppose we have a set $S=\{1, ..., N\}$ of $N$ distinct elements $Z_1^{\alpha}, ..., Z_N^{\alpha}\in \mathbb{CP}^4$, defining $N$ distinct 3-planes (i.e., linearly embedded $\mathbb{CP}^3$'s) in the dual space, and we refer to $S$ as the set of boundaries.
+The intersection of any two distinct 3-planes determines a 2-plane (i.e., a linearly embedded $\mathbb{CP}^2$), the intersection of any three distinct 3-planes determines a (complex projective) line denoted by $i\cap j\cap k$, and the intersection of any four distinct 3-planes determines a point, or vertex, denoted by $\{i,j,k,l\}.$ An oriented edge is now of the form $[i(jkl)m]$ and denotes the abstract instructions $\{i,j,k,l\}\rightarrow \{j,k,l,m\}$, meaning to go from the vertex $\{i,j,k,l\}$ to the vertex $\{j,k,l,m\}$ along the line defined by the intersection of the three 3-planes labelled by the three labels common to the two vertices.\\ We now say that a vertex 4-polytope $P$ is determined by $N^2$ cyclic lists $\{l_{ij}=(k_{ij1}, ..., k_{ijn_{ij}})\}$ where each $k_{ijl}\in S$ and $n_{ij}$ is the length of the list $l_{ij}$.
 We view the list $l_{ij}$ as the list defining the 2-polytope obtained by first restricting the 4-polytope $P$ to the three-dimensional polytope $P_i$ sitting on the $i^{th}$ face, and then restricting $P_i$ to the $j^{th}$ face to get the 2-polytope $P_{ij}$.
 The lists $l_{ii}$ labelled by the same boundary are by convention empty.\\ We define the edge sets $E_{ij}\equiv E(l_{ij})$ in the usual way: